 Section A. Seniority Rights: Seniority numbers shall be assigned to teachers when offered contracts of at least 13.5 hours per week.
 A teacher's seniority number shall remain in effect for every year of employment of at least nine (9) months and at least 13.5 hours per week with no unapproved breaks in service beyond 60 workdays.
-The information in the files of the Human Resources Department of the administrative offices shall be the basis for determining seniority, and the Human Resources Department shall be responsible for computing such seniority.
+The information in the files of the Human Resources Department of the administrative offices shall be the basis for determining seniority, and the Human Resources Department shall be responsible for computing such seniority in accordance with the provisions in this article.